-WISE-SSS admits students twice per year, for the spring and fall semesters.
-The admissions information session for the AY 2024 spring semester is scheduled to be held on Wednesday, October 18, 2023.
-Attend a session and gather information on how to enroll in the Academy. wise-sss@jim.titech.ac.jp
+WISE-SSS admits students twice a year, for the spring and fall semesters.
+The admissions information session for the AY 2024 fall semester is scheduled to be held on Wednesday, April 24.
+Attend a session and gather information on how to enroll in the Academy.